 Currently, there is a multiple-part “economic reality test” in place that business owners can use to determine worker classification.
 This test shows whether a worker is dependent on someone else’s business (i.e., an employee) or if they are in business for themselves (i.e., a contractor).

-The Independent Contractor Status Under the Fair Labor Standards Act rule reaffirms the use of this federal economic reality test but addresses what factors are most important in classification.
+The Independent Contractor Status Under the Fair Labor Standards Act rule reaffirmed the use of this federal economic reality test but also addressed what factors are most important in classification.

-Under the rule, there are “two core factors” that are key to demonstrating whether the worker is economically dependent on someone else’s business.
-If these main factors don’t point to the same answer (i.e., independent contractor or employee), then you must use the other three factors under the economic reality test.
+Under the rule, there were “two core factors” that were key to demonstrating whether the worker was economically dependent on someone else’s business.
+If these main factors didn’t point to the same answer (i.e., independent contractor or employee), then you would have needed to use the other three factors under the economic reality test.

-Here’s the full list of what’s in the final rule, according to the Department of Labor:
+Here’s the full list of what was in the final rule (aka what you can say goodbye to now that the DOL has withdrawn it), according to the Department of Labor: